Firefighters find body in the Northland after police respond to sound of gunshots

 A man who was at the home was being questioned by detectives, Snapp said.

-The cause of the man’s death was unknown as of Sunday night.
+The cause of the person’s death was unknown as of Sunday night.
 It was unclear if a shooting occurred.

 No other information was released.